 - Time to Market

 Cutting down your product development costs should always be on your mind.
-Sure, you want to have a good product that meets your buyer’s needs, but you also have to keep in mind the time and resources required for each step of development.
-Each input (from sourcing to design to revision, etc.) should have a cost associated that accounts for the materials, programs and paid personnel who are involved.
+Sure, you want to have a good product that meets your buyer’s needs, but you also have to keep in mind the time and resources required for each step of development along the fashion value chain.
+Each input (from your fashions company's sourcing to design to revision, etc.) should have a cost associated that accounts for the materials, programs and paid personnel who are involved.
 Streamlining this with a fashion PLM system should ultimately drive down your production cost.

 By refining your Product Lifecycle Management process over time and over product lines, you will undoubtedly end up with better product quality.
-Important points to consider when assessing quality are: striking the right balance between efficient sourcing and material quality, establishing a design iteration process that leverages data from past products and a feedback process that includes only key stakeholders.
+Important points to consider when assessing the quality of your potential apparel manufacturing PLM are: striking the right balance between efficient sourcing and material quality, establishing a design iteration process that leverages data from past products and a feedback process that includes only key stakeholders.

 Decreasing your time to market is all about improving efficiency by eliminating waste.
 As you track the inputs of your product lifecycle management, you can make tweaks to cut out unnecessary or redundant steps.
 This helps better define your employees’ roles within the lifecycle and results in a streamlined workflow.
 Quicker time to market means a faster production process, more items per season and more opportunities to sell higher volume.

-If you want to learn more about PLM for fashion, read on about the 4 phases and best tools.
+If you want to learn more about PLM systems for apparel, read on about the 4 phases and best tools.
 If you want to explore more methods for merchandising improvement, check out our blog on category management.

 The 4 Phases of Product Lifecycle Management (PLM)

-A product’s lifecycle includes everything from the creation of the product to the distribution and maintenance of that product over time.
+The fashion value chain includes everything from the creation of the product, to product data management, to the distribution and maintenance of that product over time.
 To implement a successful management system for this, you have to consider everything from end to end for a product.
 To start, you can think of the lifecycle in terms of 4 general phases.

 1. Product Lifecycle Mangement (PLM) – Concept